 - They write an unfeasibly big cheque to an agency who turns the idea into a powerpoint presentation and/or video, while adding expressions like “core competencies”, “move the needle” or “bleeding edge”.
 If they add the term “there’s lots of moving parts,” it means they’re going to ask for more money.

-- Said powerpoint/video gets pushed down into the organisation where it will be applauded for a week or so, and then never be seen again, until rediscovered by an intern five years later.
+- Said powerpoint/video gets pushed down into the organization where it will be applauded for a week or so, and then never be seen again, until rediscovered by an intern five years later.

-While the whole organisation should live and breathe engagement, there are two vital audiences that most need to be on board:
+While the whole organization should live and breathe engagement, there are two vital audiences that most need to be on board:

 - The C-suite